StratifyLabs/StratifyBlog/content/device/2017-09-15-Understanding-Memory-using-Embedded-C++.md

 ### Namespaces and Classes

-In C, when you create a function with a global scope called "read_spi", the C compiler creates a function called "read_spi".
-However, when you create a static function called "read_spi", the C compiler does some mangling and will rename the function to be something like "read_spi_local_234".
-Similar to how C uses the 'static' keyword to limit the scope of a function, C++ namespaces and classes limit the scope of functions and methods.
+In C, when you create a function with a global scope called `read_spi`, the C compiler creates a function called `read_spi`.
+However, when you create a static function called `read_spi`, the C compiler does some mangling and will rename the function to be something like `read_spi_local_234`.
+Similar to how C uses the `static` keyword to limit the scope of a function, C++ namespaces and classes limit the scope of functions and methods.
 C++ then mangles all methods and functions so that they are unique within a global scope (such as an object or binary file).
-When C++ links to C code that is designated as 'extern "C"', the C function is not mangled.
+When C++ links to C code that is designated as `extern "C"`, the C function is not mangled.
 Mangling only affects intermediate files (e.g., object files).
 When the final code is converted to a machine readable binary, the names of functions are completely removed.
 The machine uses addresses rather than function names.
 Ultimately, namespaces and classes don't affect the size of the generated code.

 Here is a code snippet of some compiler generated code that illustrates mangling (comments added):